 (For reference, the cheese plate we made for these photos served about 10 people as an appetizer.
 We put out some extra crackers, crostini, and charcuterie halfway through, but we ended up with just the right amount of cheese).

-How to make a cheese plate on a budget (aka keep it cheap!)
+Make a cheese plate on a budget

 Cheese is DELICIOUS, but it can also get EXPENSIVE.
 Here are a few wallet-friendly shortcuts I like to take when I'm building a cheese plate on a budget.